pitomec/CleanWin11IsoMaker/readme.md

 - Disable Windows Recall snapshots
 - Disable AI Features in Paint
 - Disable AI Features in Notepad
+- Disable AI Features in Edge
+- Disable Click To Do, AI image & text analysis tool

 #### File Explorer
 - Change the default location that File Explorer opens to "This PC"